-Natural rights are an Enlightenment political concept which suggest that all people receive certain rights at birth.
+Natural rights are an Enlightenment political concept which suggests that all people receive certain rights at birth.
 These rights are inherent and cannot be removed by governments.
 English philosopher John Locke, for example, suggested that individuals were entitled to life, liberty and property.

-The Newburgh conspiracy was a potential uprising among officers of the Continental Army, stationed in New York, in March 1783.
+The Newburgh Conspiracy was a potential uprising among officers of the Continental Army, stationed in New York, in March 1783.
 Frustrated by unpaid salaries and pensions, a group of officers talked of taking some indeterminate action against the Congress.
 The conspiracy was quelled by George Washington.

 New England refers to the four northernmost of the 13 British colonies: Massachusetts, Connecticut, Rhode Island and New Hampshire.

 New France was a name given to French colonial possessions in North America until 1763.
-It was much larger than the 13 British colonies, taking in territory west of the Appalachians to the Mississippi valley.
+It was much larger than the 13 British colonies, taking in the territory west of the Appalachians to the Mississippi valley.

 The non-important agreements were formed between American colonists, who agreed not to order or purchase goods from Britain.
 Organised and casual boycotts were a protest against the Townshend duties and other British trade policies.